vtex/xpt/README.md

 }
 ```

 Configuring the store builder requires a `store` folder on the root of our app.
-If we want to create templates, we will need a `blocks.json` file inside that `store` folder.
+If we want to create templates, we need a `blocks.json` file inside that `store` folder.
 This means that, for now, our app's folder structure contains at least:

 ```txt
 .